adaptco-main/A2A_MCP/README.md

 - Pass `--training` to emit deterministic timestamps for CI/CD smoke tests (or set `REHEARSAL_TRAINING=1`).
 - Override the ledger destination with `--ledger <path>` if you need to append to a non-default scrollstream ledger.

+## Contributor Echo Trace
+- Generate an echo trace ledger that mirrors the active avatar bindings with `npm run inscribe:echo`.
+- Pass `--seed <iso8601>` for deterministic timestamps or `--mode overwrite` to rebuild the ledger from scratch.
+- Use `--dry-run` to preview the contributor table without writing to disk.

+## Glyphstream Overlay Preview
+- Produce a glyphstream overlay scaffold for apprentice ignition arcs with `npm run preview:glyphstream`.
+- Combine with `--pretty` for human-readable JSON or `--dry-run` to limit the command to console output.
+- Provide an alternate avatar dataset via `--source` when evaluating experimental bindings.